informational alert

 Better understand how speeding affects different ZIP codes.

-In 2024, PBOT analyzed the zip codes of recipients of automated speed camera citations to understand residential distribution.
-We found that between January 2019 and December 2023, more than half (61%) of speeding violations were issued to owners of vehicles living outside of the Portland metropolitan area, 23% were issued to people living in Multnomah County, and 17% were issued to people living in the metro area excluding Multnomah County.
+In 2025, PBOT analyzed the zip codes of automated speed camera citation recipients to understand residential distribution.
+Between January 2021 and July 2025, more than three-quarters of speeding violations were issued to vehicles registered outside the Portland metro area while 13% were issued to vehicles registered in Multnomah County, and 10% to vehicles registered in the metro area excluding Multnomah County.
+Speed has decreased over time on corridors with speed safety cameras.
+On average, prevailing speeds dropped 10 mph since 2020.

 Improve street lighting on wide streets in high-equity areas